-Firm in charge of sea transport logistics for The World islands to pay Nakheel subsidiary
+The Dubai World Tribunal has ordered Penguin Marine Boat Services, the company in charge of sea transport logistics for The World islands, to pay Dh10 million to a Nakheel subsidiary.

 In their judgment, passed on December 6, Sir Anthony Evans and Sir John Chadwick, two members of the special tribunal, said: "The tribunal holds that the claimant (The World) is entitled to judgment for the amount...
 Dh7.5 million, together with the further installment that became due on April 2011, making a total of Dh10 million."